microsoft/PartsUnlimited/docs/HOL-Error_Reporting_and_Monitoring_with_DataDog/README.md

     }
 ```

 **Step 4.** Now we need to set up our dependency injection correctly.
 Navigate to the Startup class.
-This will tell our configration where to look in order to load the DataDog specfic settings (Under Keys -> DataDog)
+This will tell our configuration where to look in order to load the DataDog specfic settings (Under Keys -> DataDog)
 ```csharp
     public void ConfigureServices(IServiceCollection services)
     {